Keyboard shortcuts

 Don't order yet!

-Due to there being different case options, compatibility is not guaranteed in between components.
-To get a better idea of what you need, consider looking at the documentation of your case.
+This guide is meant to show rough price estimates for the components needed to build a set of SlimeVR trackers.
+Due to different case designs, compatibility is not guaranteed between components.
+To better understand what you need, consider looking at the documentation of your case.

 Calculate Your Costs